eazymation/jbds-via-html5/README.md

 Much of this Readme is borrowed from the Readme  of that repository also.
 That work describes how to get  jboss developer studio running in a container and accessable via the web using apache guacamole.
-The goal of this repository is to run eclipse sirius instead.
+The goal of this repository is to run Eclipse Sirius instead.
 So minor differences are that Eclipse Sirius is started instead of jboss developer studio (they are both eclipse based projects which run in a JVM).
-Also I try to ensure that this can be run on openshift online as well as a local openshift 'minishift' platform (openshift online does not allow the do a strategy=docker deploy, which is only a minor hurdle , also openshift online has a 10 project limit).
+Also I try to ensure that this can be run on openshift online as well as a local openshift 'minishift' platform (openshift online does not allow the do a strategy=docker deploy, which is only a minor hurdle , also openshift online has a 10 project limit, and openshift online imposes some inital memory constraints which need to be changed).
-We use the Obeo Designer install as it neatly packages sirius componenents with miminal set of plugins.
+We use the Obeo Designer  install for sirius as it neatly packages sirius componenents with miminal set of eclipse plugins.

 ## Introduction